New charges filed against New Mexico compound suspects

 “We now know the child died on December 24, 2017 and was concealed at the compound,” Hogrefe said in the statement.

+Leveille was the spiritual leader and driving force behind the group, according to interviews with her brother in Haiti, the couple’s former imam in Atlanta, and a neighbor in New Mexico.

+Defense lawyers have said the defendants were practicing their rights to religious freedom and to own firearms and are being discriminated against for being black and Muslim.

 A Federal Bureau of Investigation agent said in court testimony on Aug.
-13 that the severely ill child was believed to have died in February as Ibn Wahhaj, his father, carried out a “ruqya” Islamic faith healing ritual on him to cast out evil spirits.
+13 that Ibn Wahhaj’s severely ill son died in as his father, carried out a “ruqya” Islamic faith healing ritual on him to cast out evil spirits.

-Ibn Wahhaj is accused of abducting the boy in December from his legal wife in Georgia and taking him to the compound near Amalia, northern New Mexico, close to the Colorado border.
+Ibn Wahhaj is accused of abducting the boy in December from his first wife in Georgia and taking him to the compound near Amalia, northern New Mexico, close to the Colorado border.

 The boy’s body was found there on Aug.
 6, three days after police raided the compound on reports that 11 children there were starving.
 The children are now in protective custody.
 Ibn Wahhaj, his brother in law, Lucas Morton, and sisters Hujrah Wahhaj and Subhannah Wahhaj are in Taos County jail awaiting trial.
 Leveille, a Haitian national, is being held in El Paso on federal immigration charges.

-Lawyers for the five defendants did not immediately respond to requests for comment.

-Reporting by Andrew Hay in Taos, New Mexico and Joseph Ax in New York; Editing by Bill Tarrant and Sandra Maler
+Reporting by Andrew Hay in Taos; Editing by Sandra Maler